 Indonesia is a land of over 17,000 islands and yet the only place most people in the world put on their bucketlist is Bali.
-There is absolutely no doubt that Bali is mesmerising and that there are plenty of things to do in Bali.
-However, Bali’s location in Indonesia and in Asia too is such that visiting nearby islands, cities and countries should hardly be a challenge.
+There is absolutely no doubt that Bali is mesmerizing and that there are plenty of things to do in Bali.
+However, Bali’s location in Indonesia and in Asia too is such that visiting nearby islands, cities, and countries should hardly be a challenge.

 So which are the places that you should visit after Bali?
 Or in other words, if you have extra time on your hand to extend your vacation, where should you go after Bali?
-The best places to go to after your trip to Bali are nearby islands like Gili Air, Lombok, Kawah Ijen or other Indonesian places like Ancol, Flores Island or Borneo.
+The best places to go to after your trip to Bali are nearby islands like Gili Air, Lombok, Kawah Ijen, or other Indonesian places like Ancol, Flores Island or Borneo.
 Alternatively, you could even combine your Bali trip with a holiday in Kyoto, Japan, Hoi An, Vietnam or Penang, Malaysia.

 Remember that I am not just randomly recommending places from Asia here.
 But to provide you with a diverse range of options from Indonesia and other Asian countries, this list has been put together by curated inputs from some of the best travel bloggers in the world.

 So what are to go after Bali?
 Read all about the best islands near Bali, the best Indonesian cities to visit after Bali, and the most diverse overseas places to visit close to Bali in the detailed guide below.

 Where to go after Bali?

 How to reach Gili Air from Bali: By boat from Padang Bai, Central Bali or by boat from Nusa Penida or Nusa Lembongan.

 How many days should you spend in Gili Air: 2-3 days